FlorianPein/clampSegGUI/installation.md

     For further help how to install R packages, please visit [https://www.r-project.org/](https://www.r-project.org/).

     Important note: `clampSeg-1.1-0` is submitted to CRAN, but its appearance might take few more days because of their summer break.
 In the mean while please install it from source.
-Download the zip file, which is in the top level on github, and type
+Download the [zip file](clampSeg_1.1-0.tar.gz) and type

      ```
          R CMD INSTALL clampSeg_1.1-0.tar.gz